rivue/Gamified-Study-Tool/README.md

             - also displays number of members of the library
             - should I replace the proposed "i-card" with some icon that links to library details like discord has with their profile page where I would put files, members, and everything else in the menu, or should I keep it as is?
             - ⭐️ make library description editable by owner
                 - maybe this would be near leaderboard or something
+                16) look into already existing Leaderboard page for my leaderboard component
                 - this would be a tab / icon in one of the vertical menu bar thing I want to add
         - ⭐️ add staging / pre-production environment that isn't localhost
             - figure out if 1) what I do to migrate the database is safe (swapping uri string and running flask db ugprade) and 2) how I should do it if it is not ideal